Active Sampling for Accelerated MRI with Low-Rank Tensors: Active Tensor Sampling Method

 \end{lemma}

-The approximation results of different modes gradually converge to the same one as more samples are observed.
-When the tensor is fully sampled, both $\mu$ and $\mu_{\rm tot}$ approach zero.
-Heuristically, $\mu_{\rm tot}$ decreases quickly when a sample with the highest predictive variance is selected.
+The approximations of different modes gradually converge to the same one as more samples are observed.
+A sample with the maximized predictive variance help to $\mu_{\rm rec}$ decreases quickly.
+The similar idea is used to reduce generalization error in the ensemble learning~\cite{mendes2012ensemble}.

 {\bf Leverage score.} Our second quality measurement $u$ is the leverage score.
-It comes from the incoherence property of a matrix~\cite{candes2009exact,eftekhari2018mc2}: a low-rank matrix can be recovered via nuclear norm minimization if it satisfies the incoherent property.
-Given the singular value decomposition (SVD) of a rank-$r$ matrix $\mat{A}= \mat{U}\mat{\Sigma} {\mat{V}^H} \in {\mathbb{C}^{{n_1}\times{n_2}}}$, the left and right leverage scores of a matrix are defined as:
+It comes from the incoherence property of a matrix~\cite{candes2009exact}.
+Given the singular value decomposition (SVD) of a rank-$R$ matrix $\mat{A}= \mat{U}\mat{\Sigma} {\mat{V}^H} \in {\mathbb{C}^{{N_1}\times{N_2}}}$, let $\mat{e}_i$ be the $i$-th standard basis, the left and right leverage scores of a matrix are defined as:

-A leverage score measures the coherence of a row/column with a coordinate direction.
-Generally, the rows/columns with larger left/right scores are more informative.
-For the mode-$k$ unfolded matrix of a tensor, we can perform SVD and calculate its left and right leverage scores as $\mat{l}_k$ and $\mat{r}_k$ respectively, then the element-level leverage score of a sample $\left(i,j \right)$ in mode $k$ is defined as:
+A leverage score measures the coherence of a row/column with a coordinate direction, which generally reflect the importance of the rows/columns.
+For the mode-$n$ approximation $\mat{X}_n$, we can perform SVD and calculate its left and right leverage scores as $\boldsymbol{\ell}_n$ and $\mat{r}_n$ respectively, then the element-level leverage score of a sample $\left(i,j \right)$ in $\mat{X}_n$ is defined as:

 In a tensor structure, we can average the element-level leverage scores over modes and treat it as the utility measurement: